Skip to content

 That was the point at which they had to release her.
 Admittedly, they kept her under house arrest at Woodstock, but at least she left the Tower.
 She was released on May 19, the same day her mother had been executed eighteen years earlier, falsely accused of sleeping with five men because Henry VIII wanted to marry again and did not want to leave an ex-wife running around.
 Talk about from darkness to light!

-(PS Already read them?
-Did you love them?
-Then please review them – even just a stars rating!
+(PS Already read it?
+Did you love it?
+Then please review it – even just a stars rating!
 It makes a huge difference in helping new readers find them and would mean the world to me!)